ircv3/ircv3-specifications/core/capability-negotiation.md

 ### The CAP ACK subcommand

-The ACK subcommand has two uses:

-* the server sends it to acknowledge a REQ subcommand;
-* the client sends it to acknowledge capabilities which require client-side acknowledgement.

-If an ACK reply originating from the server is spread across multiple lines, a client MUST NOT change capabilities until the last ACK of the set is received.
-Equally, a server MUST NOT change the capabilities of the client until the last ACK of the set has been sent.
+The ACK subcommand is sent by the server to acknowledge a client-sent REQ, and let the client know that their requested capabilities have been enabled.

-In the first usage, acknowledging a REQ subcommand, the ACK subcommand has a single parameter consisting of a space separated list of capability names, which may optionally be preceded with one or more modifiers.
+This subcommand has a single parameter consisting of a space-separated list of capability names.
+Each capability name may be prefixed with a dash (`-`), indicating that this capability has been disabled as requested.

-The second usage is when, in the preceding two cases, some capability names have been preceded with the ack modifier.
-ACK in this case is used to fully enable or disable the capability.
-Clients MUST NOT issue an ACK subcommand for any capability not marked with the ack modifier in a server-generated ACK subcommand.

 ### The CAP NAK subcommand